bigcommerce/dev-docs/docs/stencil-docs/installing-stencil-cli/troubleshooting-your-setup.md

 They often indicate a template syntax error, such as unmatched or missing punctuation.
 Check your terminal window for more details.

-## Lint Errors upon Bundling
+## Lint errors upon bundling

 If bundling your theme triggers multiple lint errors related to the `bundle.js` file, your theme is missing the `.eslintignore` file.
-Retrieve [this file from the Cornerstone repo](https://github.com/bigcommerce/cornerstone), then re-run `stencil bundle`.
+Retrieve this file from the [Cornerstone repo](https://github.com/bigcommerce/cornerstone), then re-run `stencil bundle`.

-## "Module Not Found" Errors upon Bundling
+## Module not found errors upon bundling

 If you see the following error when running stencil bundle, this is a past bug that has since been corrected.